 “This White House may already be in danger of losing the capacity to be seen as serious.”

-(Sperling, Gene, top economic adviser in Clinton, Obama administrations; as cited in Stein, Jeff & Dawsey, Josh; “White House Struggles to Contain Public Alarm Over Coronavirus”; The Washington Post; 2/26/2020.)
+(Sperling, Gene, top [Clinton, Obama] economic adviser; as cited in Stein, Jeff & Dawsey, Josh; “White House Struggles to Contain Public Alarm Over Coronavirus”; The Washington Post; 2/26/2020.)

 No argument here.
 And this doesn’t apply only to the coronavirus threat.
 To paraphrase what many pundits have declared: We’re not “in danger” of having a White House that can’t be taken seriously.
 We’re there.
 We’ve been there for a long time.